-This teacher's guide is your blueprint for the class and is to be used to support the effective presentation of Bibliology.

-As a first step, you must review the program materials online on the vmcontenders.org website under this course name.
+This Local Instructor Guide is your blueprint for the class and is to be used to support the effective presentation.
+As a first step register with the CDI at www.vmcontenders.org/register and review the program materials online on the website under this course name.

-This teacher's guide is designed to be used as you teach a classroom or as an adjunct to the online program.
-As the pastor/mentor, this guide can help you in five ways:
+This Local Instructor guide is designed to be used as you teach a classroom or as an adjunct to the online program.
+As the Local Instructor, this guide can help you in five ways:

-- 1. Gain familiarity with the program: Reviewing this guide is a convenient way to familiarize you with the curriculum. - 2.
-Prepare lessons: Prior to class, use this teacher's guide as a resource for preparing your lesson plan.
-It will provide you instructions, notes, activities, and reviews as you teach the class. - 3.
-Utilize worksheets: The Instructor's guide includes activity worksheets which allow your students to apply what they have just learned.
-A teacher's copy of each worksheet, including answers and hints, follows the students' worksheet. - 4.
+- 1. Gain familiarity with the program: Reviewing this guide is a convenient way to familiarize yourself with the curriculum. - 2.
+Prepare lessons: Prior to class, use this Local Instructor guide as a resource for preparing your lesson plan.
+It will provide instructions, notes, activities, and reviews as you lead the class. - 3.
+Utilize worksheets: The Local Instructor Guide includes activity worksheets which allow your students to apply what they have just learned.
+A Local Instructor copy of each worksheet, including answers and hints, follows the students' worksheet. - 4.
 Extend or modify lessons: The guide features suggested teaching tips.
 Use these tips to extend or modify the unit objectives to best meet the needs of your students. - 5.
 Assess progress: Finally, this guide includes an assessment that students can use to test their knowledge.